Senate regulation 13: Emergency regulation

 Invoking the Regulation

-Where the University’s academic business suffers significant disruption, the Senate, on the recommendation of the Learning and Teaching Committee, will act to invoke the Regulation.
+Where the University’s academic business suffers significant disruption, the Senate, on the recommendation of the Education Committee, will act to invoke the Regulation.

-Following invocation of this Regulation, the Learning and Teaching Committee or its Chair, supported by a sub-group acting on its behalf, will approve appropriate policies to underpin action taken in response to the particular circumstances and students will be advised of any changes to relevant regulations and policies.
+Following invocation of this Regulation, the Education Committee or its Chair, supported by a sub-group acting on its behalf, will approve appropriate policies to underpin action taken in response to the particular circumstances and students will be advised of any changes to relevant regulations and policies.

 Maintaining a Record of Disruption to Learning and Teaching Activities